Opinions Stories About Engagement Reports FAQ Join Now

 Who sees the responses we share?

 U-Report messaging platform is hosted in the cloud, and connected to a secure offshore server.
-All responses appear in a back-end dashboard that are hidden from the public access.
-Project staff who regularly interact with the dashboard also doesn’t have access to identifying details beyond those you’ve shared to create your profile.
-Your responses “appear” publicly only as part of a map or graph generated by the total incoming responses.
+All responses appear in an anonymized back-end dashboard and can only be accessed by UNICEF and trusted third party service providers.
+Project staff who regularly interact with the dashboard do not have access to presonal information beyond those you’ve shared to create your profile.
+Only your responses to the topical poll questions are made visible publicly as part of a map or graph generated on the U-Report website.

 Who chooses the poll questions and how is the selection made?

-U-Report is being managed by a U-Report Steering Committee composed of representatives coming from youth networks in Mindanao, Bangsamoro Youth Commission (BYC), UNICEF and Voluntary Services Organization (VSO) Philippines and its partners.
+U-Report Philippines is being managed by a U-Report Country Steering Committee composed of UNICEF Philippines staff and the Kabataang Resilient Program Team from Positive Youth Development Network.
 Our questions are a combination of suggestions made by U-Report Steering Committee members, as well as the suggestions you make via the U-Report channels.
-U-Report platform is able to track key word trends to help us identify emerging issues of importance for the young people in Bangsamoro Region.
+U-Report platform is able to track key word trends to help us identify emerging issues of importance for the young people in the country.

 We will never ask for any personal or identifiable details such as your full name, date of birth, complete address or email address.
 If you ever receive a message asking for any of these details, please contact us immediately.